 The Greek word for Christmas, Xristogenna, meens birth of Christ and traditionally they celebrate it with a churchservice and familydinner.
 Some people are buying Christmas gifts, there is some "Santas" every here and there and I've seen quite some Christmas trees.
 A more typical Greek decoration though is the boat (from Dec 6 when they celebrate St Nicholas, if you remember the saint for the sailours).
 On Christmas eve however the Greek children are making a fortune by going around to different houses singing and playing the triangle.
 And then a week later they're making

+another fortune, going around singing the same song again.
 Listen here, or if you want the real stuff listen here :-)

 Then on NewYears day they have their own "Christmas" when they are celebrating Sankt Vassilis, a bishop from Caesarea who died on January 1st 379 ad.
-His story is simular to the one of St Nicholas; he was a kind-hearted and helpful man, who was aiding the poor and needy ones.
+His story is simular to the one of St Nicholas; he was a kind-hearted and helpful man, who was aiding the poor

 This is when the greeks traditional are giving gifts to one another.